 The unverified statement by the company's Board of directors admits to the fact that there were disagreements between the three co-founders sometime in Q1 2022 about the product go-to-market roadmap.
 The disputes became apparent after the company missed critical product roadmaps.

 By April 2022, an inaugural board meeting was held to resolve the disputes.
 The resolution was to get more funding to provide the company with additional runway.

-The statement also mentioned that a SAFE investor made a recapitalisation offer that included a dramatic dilution of the company's cap table and terms which shareholders disagreed with.
+The statement also mentions that a SAFE investor made a recapitalisation offer that included a dramatic dilution of the company's cap table and terms which shareholders disagreed.

 While the statement points at a SAFE investor as spreading rumours of financial impropriety, WeeTracker's investigative piece highlighted more than one investor corroborating the allegations.

-The statement did not address allegations of D.O overworking engineers and demanding impossible timelines enforced with aggression.
-It, however, concludes by saying, "Kloud commerce was established on clear governance principles right from inception.
+The statement does not address allegations of D.O overworking engineers and demanding impossible timelines enforced with aggression.
+It, however, concludes by saying, "Kloud Commerce was established on clear governance principles right from inception.
 Business ventures fail, that is the nature of entrepreneurship.
 The Board is grateful for DO's service in spite of this eventual outcome for Kloud Commerce."